pure-js/local-microblogging-client/README.md

 # Local Microblogging Frontend Client

-The App allows you to view your news feed, add new posts and delete posts.
-Posts are stored locally, without the use of back-end.
-The visual design is left to your discretion.
-TLDR: React CRUD;
+The app allows you to browse your news feed, add new posts, edit and delete them.
+The posts are stored locally in the browser, without using the backend.
+TLDR: React CRUD

 ## Tech Stack